ProTeCt: Prompt Tuning for Taxonomic Open Set Classification: Conclusion

-This work was partially funded by NSF awards IIS-1924937 and IIS-2041009, a gift from Amazon, a gift from Qualcomm, and NVIDIA GPU donations.
+\textbf{Acknowledgement} This work was partially funded by NSF awards IIS-2303153, and a gift from Qualcomm.
 We also acknowledge and thank the use of the Nautilus platform for some of the experiments discussed above.

 {

 }